caboche/CuReSim-LoRM/README.md

 The profile file is a text file containing 4 columns separated by semi colon ( ;) and n lines corresponding to the number of reads to simulate.
 The first colum gives the unique ID, the second the rate of insertion to be introduced, the third gives the rate of deletions and the last one gives the rate of substitutions.
-A custom error profile can be given by the user with the option − p.
+A **custom error profile** can be given by the user with the option **− p**.

 # Usage
 ```